ModyQyW/resume/index.en-US.md

 I started to self-teach front-end in 2019.
 In personal projects, I like to be exposed to cutting-edge technologies and emphasize specification, stability, speed and modernity in practical work.

+## Skills

+### Collaboration Basis

+- macOS heavy user
+- Get used to collaborating with Git
+- Have a sense of complementarity
+- Ability to debug
+- Ability to search
+- Ability to ask

+### Web Basis

+- Develop small web systems using HTML 5, CSS 3, JavaScript, jQuery
+- Familiar with responsive layout
+- Familiar with ES6+

+### Frontend

+- Develop small, medium and large web systems, small miniprograms and small mobile applications using TypeScript, Vue, Nuxt, React, Next, ElementUI, ElementPlus, Vuetify, AntDesign and MUI， familiar with the ecosystem
+- Build libraries and applications using Webpack, Rollup, Vite, familiar with the ecosystem
+- Develop small desktop applications using Electron

+### Backend

+- Develop small server-side projects using TypeScript and Nest
+- Prototype using Koa
+- Use MongoDB as the base database and Dragonfly as the cache database
+- Deploy projects using Docker

 ## Jobs

 ### [Guangdong MillCloud Technology Co., Ltd.](https://www.millcloud.cn/)